aneldev/dyna-ts-module-boilerplate/README.md

 # Features

 - Write in Typescript, .tsx, .ts, but also .jsx & .js are supported
-- Test with Jest, snapshots are also supported
+- Test and debug Jest, snapshots are also supported
 - Distribute as module with TypeScript Definitions (ready to import)
 - Distributed versions works in Javascript and Typescript projects
 - Export default version targeting web or not